 There was none to be found within a 110 mil radius.
 I thought about using a pear nectar I found but it was loaded with a whole bunch of junk.

-I finally settled on a bottle of 100% Pear juice that had only 3 ingredients.
+I finally settled on a bottle of 100% organic pear juice

 I started by making a simple syrup but instead of using water, I used the pear juice and added sugar.
 I really wanted to emphasize the pear and worried the pears themselves wouldn’t come out strong enough.